Close Menu

 A waiver may be granted by the N.C.
 Division of Motor Vehicle's Medical Review Program for certain operators who cannot meet the federal medical certification requirements.

-• After I provide NCDMV with my unexpired DOT medical examiner's certificate, do I still have to carry an original or copy of my medical examiner's certificate?
+• After NCDMV receives my DOT medical examiner’s certificate electronically, do I still have to carry an original or copy of my medical examiner’s certificate?

 • What should I do when my medical certificate and/or variance is about to expire?

 You must have a new medical examination and obtain a new DOT medical examiner's certificate.
-You must then provide NCDMV the new DOT medical examiner's certificate.
 You are also responsible for applying for a renewal of your variance/waiver if required.

-• What happens if my medical examiner's certificate or variance expires before I provide NCDMV with a new one?
+• What happens if my medical examiner’s certificate or variance expires before NCDMV is provided with a new one?

 NCDMV will notify you that you are no longer medically certified to operate a commercial motor vehicle in non-excepted interstate/non-excepted intrastate commerce.
 You will have 30 days to respond, or your entire North Carolina driving privileges will be canceled.